MrCoolTheCucumber/partyboy/Notes.md

 - https://www.reddit.com/r/EmuDev/comments/5gkwi5/comment/dat3zni/

 - TODO: Volume/envelope registeres need to turn the channel off if the initial volume is set to 0
+- use https://gyng.github.io/synthrs/synthrs/filter/index.html ? for highpass filter or others?